zeljkofilipin/filipin.eu/_drafts/deep-work.md

 ## Part 1: The Idea

+You have to learn hard things quickly.
+That requires you to focus intensely, without distraction.

+Deep work is valuable and rare.
+Shallow work is easy and common.
+Develop the skill of deep work and the world is yours.

+Work deeply and you will enjoy life.

+> Human beings, it seems, are at their best when immersed deeply in something challenging.

 ### Chapter 1: Deep Work Is Valuable

 You have to learn hard things quickly.
 That requires you to focus intensely, without distraction.